What does a wart look like?

+Our customers frequently ask, “What do warts look like?”
 Warts obscure the normal skin lines when they form, but skin lines are visible again after a wart is successfully treated.
-View these photos to help properly identify a wart.

 If you are uncertain about the diagnosis of a bump, see your doctor.